SPOTLIGHT: Awardees Build Upon RBN Digital Archive through Art and Activism

 The book was distributed for free to university and external organizations focused on migration and connect people to the digital archive.

-Vanessa Saavedra – “Fronteras Realidades”
+Vanessa Saavedra – “Realidades Fronterizas”

 Growing up in Nogales, Sonora, after moving from Jalisco at 8 years old, Saavedra said she experienced firsthand how the border shaped her identity.
 With support from a Confluencenter and Special Collections grant, she draws from the University of Arizona Libraries’ “Reclaiming Border Narratives” archive to express the emotions and cultural dimensions of border life through painting.